aetheric-oss/svc-pricing/docs/conops.md

 ## Risks and Potential Issues
 ***The underlying pricing model may be incorrectly constructed, thereby over- or under-price trips.***

-The pricing logic of `svc-pricing` derives from our [pricing model](https://docs.google.com/spreadsheets/d/1mjPtaIn3E5m7r4nyKt_sJKG9BSFm2ty7Gzo7OqERxwo), which was constructed without the assistance and review from external consultants.
+The pricing logic of `svc-pricing` derives from our [pricing model](https://docs.google.com/spreadsheets/d/1mjPtaIn3E5m7r4nyKt_sJKG9BSFm2ty7Gzo7OqERxwo), which is preliminary and will be submitted for review to external consultants.
 And currently, the pricing model makes a number of rough estimates on some key inputs like the cost basis of a cargo aircraft.
 With inaccurate pricing Arrow's business, reputation, results of operations and financial condition can be materially and adversely affected.

 ***The pricing service may experience outage.***